antaalt/shader-language-server/README.md

 ### Dependencies

 You will need to install clang.
-You will need to setup the environment variable `WASI_SYSROOT` as well targetting the wasi sysroot folder which you can find at [WASI SDK repo](https://github.com/WebAssembly/wasi-sdk) in releases so that cc-rs can build c++ correctly.
+You will also need to setup the environment variable `WASI_SYSROOT` as well targetting the wasi sysroot folder which you can find at [WASI SDK repo](https://github.com/WebAssembly/wasi-sdk) in releases so that cc-rs can build c++ correctly.

 ### DirectX Shader Compiler issue

-Right now, the server can lint hlsl sm 6.0 through [hassle-rs](https://github.com/Traverse-Research/hassle-rs).
+Right now, the server can lint hlsl sm 6 through [hassle-rs](https://github.com/Traverse-Research/hassle-rs).
 It relies on [DirectX Shader Compiler](https://github.com/microsoft/DirectXShaderCompiler) which cannot be built statically.
 Or, WASI cannot handle dll as of now, and so we need to compile it statically to link it.
 There is an [ongoing issue](https://github.com/Traverse-Research/hassle-rs/issues/57) for that at hassle rs, but it seems to be complicated, as explained [here](https://devlog.hexops.com/2024/building-the-directx-shader-compiler-better-than-microsoft/).
 So with WASI, this extension relies instead on glslang to lint hlsl.
 It only support basic features of shader models 6.0 and some of upper versions, but many recent added features will be missing from linter.
 As of now, there is not much way to fix this easily, except hoping that Microsoft does something about this.